Kingfisher | Facts, Diet, Habitat & Pictures

 What is a kingfisher?

-A kingfisher is a bird known for its striking appearance and excellent fishing skills.
+A kingfisher is a bird famous for its striking appearance and excellent fishing skills.

 Where are kingfishers found?